 The Office of the District Attorney however is the only agency responsible for deciding whether or not a person or entity should be prosecuted and what crimes will be charged.
 Because we base our charging decision upon the information gathered by the police agencies, we will occasionally have to send the case back to that police agency for further information or investigation.
 Any person/entity that has been bailed to court must appear in court on the date given on their bail bond.

 Once we determine that a referral from a police agency warrants prosecution, we then file the charging document with the appropriate court.
-Generally, if the alleged crime is a misdemeanor, then it is filed in one of three District Courts depending on where the offense occurred – Bridgton, West Bath or Portland.
+Generally, if the alleged crime is a misdemeanor, then it is filed in one of three Courts depending on where the offense occurred – Bridgton District Court, West Bath District Court or Cumberland County Unified Court.
 All alleged crimes that are felonies are filed in the Cumberland County Unified Court (formerly the Superior Court) in Portland.
 We may file a charging document for a felony or we may present it to the Grand Jury.